shelbierich/mitchell_photography/README.md

 The javascript functions I created are:

 1. function name valdateform
-this function sends an alert message to fill out your name and email when the submit button is clicked without completing the form.
+This function sends an alert message to the user to fill out his/her name and email when the submit button is clicked without completing the form.
+When the information is completed and the submit button is clicked it will send you to a webpage with an error for the time being.